PermanentOrg/gallery-starter-app/README.md

 No prior coding skills are required but some basic knowledge of HTML and CSS certainly helps.
 To build a view you use the framework HTML directives.
 No java script skills are required.

-Please review the HTML Directives first then move on to Setting Up.

 ### Requirements